-- 1. delay all Capitation payments that would otherwise be made in the months of May and June, until July of the same year.
-The Department will provide written notification and the applicable payment dates for any delayed capitation payments. - 2. make a Capitation payment by the 15th of the month, for those months specified by the Department and upon notice to the Primary Contractor by the Department, for each Member enrolled in the BH-MCO, that constitutes payment in full for any and all covered services provided to the Member for the first day of the current month that the Member is enrolled in the BH-MCO and for each subsequent day, through and including the last day of the month.
+- 1. delay all Capitation payments that would otherwise be made in the months of May and June, until July of the same year. - 2. make a Capitation payment by the 15th of the month, for those months specified by the Department and upon notice to the Primary Contractor by the Department, for each Member enrolled in the BH-MCO, that constitutes payment in full for any and all covered services provided to the Member for the first day of the current month that the Member is enrolled in the BH-MCO and for each subsequent day, through and including the last day of the month.
 This payment will be limited to those days for which the Department has not previously made payment to the Primary Contractor.